rfbressan/summarizer_langchain/README.md

 # summarizer_langchain
-Using Langchain to input user data (pdf files) and an LLM model (i.e. GPT) to summarize/query in general
+Using [LangChain](https://docs.langchain.com/docs/) to input user data (pdf files) and an LLM model (i.e. GPT) to summarize/query in general